 For this particular film effect, the 1985 preset adds a creamy-pink tone to the shadows.
 You can see the result in the above After photo: blacks are somewhat softened, less intense.
 Notice, too, how that little adjustment contributes so much to the vintage feel, like an understated accent.

 Lastly, to complete the authentic old film look, the preset adds some grainy texture to the photo.

 1985 preset is for Lightroom Mobile, Desktop and…

-Like all our presets, you can absolutely use 1985 preset as is, right out of the box.
-With any preset, you might need to make adjustments to accommodate your specific camera, settings, lighting and subject matter.
+Like all our Lightroom Presets, you can absolutely use 1985 as is, right out of the box.
+With any preset, you might need to make adjustments to accommodate your specific camera, settings, lighting, and subject matter.